Virginia · South

 - Lone star tickEstablished

 Established in this county for the deer tick, the main Lyme carrier.
-“Not established” means no CDC surveillance record for Chesapeake city County, not that a town is tick free.
+“Not established” means no CDC surveillance record for Chesapeake city, not that a town is tick free.
 Source: CDC tick surveillance (ArboNET Tick Module), 2025.

 Diseases found in local ticks

-How much does tick control cost in Chesapeake city County?
+How much does tick control cost in Chesapeake city?

-From a vetted local tick exterminator serving Chesapeake city County.
+From a vetted local tick exterminator serving Chesapeake city.
 No cost, no obligation.

-Which towns in Chesapeake city County have the highest tick risk?
+Which towns in Chesapeake city have the highest tick risk?

-Chesapeake city County reports about 2 Lyme cases per 100,000 people a year (U.S. CDC), the 165th-highest of 1378 counties in the South and the 59th-highest of Virginia's 110 counties.
+Chesapeake city reports about 2 Lyme cases per 100,000 people a year (U.S. CDC), in the top 22% of U.S. counties for reported Lyme disease (the 68th-highest of Virginia's 132 counties).
 Lyme is a smaller factor here than in the Northeast, but TickZone still uses this county rate as part of the disease baseline behind every town's score, alongside local lone-star tick pressure.

-Does Chesapeake city County have lone star ticks that cause alpha-gal syndrome?
+Does Chesapeake city have lone star ticks that cause alpha-gal syndrome?

 Tick risk is local.
 Pick the town nearest you.